CloudLabsAI-Azure/Automate-document-processing-using-AzureOpenAI/lab_instructions/lab2.md

 1. Chat with the bot and check its working state.
 Provide questions related to the document we had previously uploaded.

-1. Search for Cosmos DB in the portal and select the resource.
+1. In the Azure Portal, search for **Azure Cosmos DB** and select it from the search results.

     ![Create an indexer](images/doc94.png)